ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

     RETURN combineResults(left, right)
 ```

-### 5. O\(n^2\) - Quadratic time complexity
+### 5. O\(n^2\) - Quadratic complexity
-An algorithm is said to possess quadratic time complexity if the runtime grows quadratically with the input size, typically due to nested loops.
+An algorithm is said to possess quadratic time (or space) complexity if the number of steps executed (or the amount of space consumed) grows quadratically with the input size, typically due to nested loops.
 #### **Pseudocode example**: Comparing every pair of elements to find duplicates.
 ```plaintext
 FUNCTION findDuplicates(array):